-Watch the Head and Shoulders Video and the Inverse Head and Shoulders Video.
 The Head and Shoulders chart pattern is a heavily used charting pattern, giving easily understood potential buy and sell signals.

 The chart of Home Depot (HD) below shows a Head and Shoulders pattern:

-Head and Shoulder Components
+Components Of A Head and Shoulder Pattern

-- Left Shoulder: Bulls push prices upwards making new highs; however these new highs are short lived and prices retreat.
+- Left Shoulder: Bulls push prices upwards making new highs; however these new highs are short-lived and prices retreat.

 - Head: Prices don’t retreat for long because bulls make another run, this time succeeding and surpassing the previous high; a bullish sign.
 Prices retreat again, only to find support yet again.